Health Benefits

 We might think that Grape and Physalis are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Grape and Physalis Facts such as their taste, shape, color, and size are also distinct.
 The difference between Grape and Physalis is explained here.

-The amount of calories in 100 gm of fresh Grape and Physalis with peel is 69.00 kcal and 77.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Grape and Physalis with peel is 69.00 kcal and 77.00 kcal and the amount of calories without peel is 67.00 kcal and 36.00 kcal respectively.
 Thus, Grape and Physalis belong to Low Calorie Fruits and High Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Grape and Physalis is Vitales and Solanales respectively.
 Grape belongs to Vitaceae family and Physalis belongs to Solanaceae family.
 Grape belongs to Vitis genus of Vitis vinifera species and Physalis belongs to Physalis genus of Physalis species.
 Beings plants, both fruits belong to Plantae Kingdom.